KENT HOLLOWAY ONLINE

 In a battle between love and loyalty, a knight with a painful past is forced to take sides...

-King Henry I. is a changed man since losing his only son and heir in the White Ship sinking.
-Intent to name his only daughter, Matilda, the first Queen of England, he seeks advantage over powerful opposition.
-Discovering Reina's unique ability to lip-read, Henry separates the two lovers and coerces Reina to spy for the crown under threat of harm to Fulke.
+King Henry is a changed man since losing his only legitimate son and heir in the White Ship sinking.
+Determined to crown his daughter the first queen of England, he seeks advantage over his opposition by using Reina’s unique ability to lip-read.

-Fulke and his courageous band of knights enact a plan that will free Reina from the king's grip or cause all of them to be executed for treason in...
+In a battle between love and loyalty, Fulke and his courageous band of knights enact a plan that will either free Reina from the king’s grip or see all of them executed for treason.

 And here is praise for the book for you to consider!